codercatdev/v2-codingcat.dev/content/blog/Notion to Hashnode and Dev to using Pub Sub Cloud  7b2e8e7789b14aac813a0693e88ea1d1.md

 published: published
 slug: notion-to-hashnode-and-devto-using-pubsub-cloud-functions
 start: September 1, 2022
+title: Notion to Hashnode and Dev.to using Pub/Sub Cloud Functions
+---
 A goal at [CodingCat.dev](http://CodingCat.dev) is to reach the most students possible.
 In order to do that we use [Dev.to](http://Dev.to) and Hashnode to cross post our articles and leverage canonical urls to point those articles back the the original.
 For us it allows more eyeballs to get to the content and videos.

 ## Searching for the Notion Data